US vs. German Pliers (WIRE CUTTERS)? Knipex vs. Snap-On, Irwin, Milwaukee, DeWalt, Craftsman, Wiha

 And the drill bit is just too much for the CRAFTSMAN, and the pliers broke at 268 pounds.
 And Harbor Freight Doyle made short work of the drill bit at 207 pounds.
 The cutters are still correctly aligned and in great shape.
 Unfortunately, the DeWalt pliers reached a creamy load at 327 pounds and couldn’t cut through the drill bit.

 One of the handles is bent, and the pliers no longer close correctly.
 There’s also some damage to the cutters.
 And Irwin takes the lead from Doyle by cutting through the drill bit at only 191 pounds.
 Very impressive, with no wear to the edges.
-With the high-leverage design, the Channellock should cut through the drill bit at around 200 pounds.
+The Channellock should cut through the drill bit at around 200 pounds with the high-leverage design.

 Unfortunately, the Channellock’s rivet is much smaller than some other brands, letting go at 256 pounds.

 Unfortunately, the cutters on the Channellock experience some damage, and they don’t appear to be as challenging as some of the other brands, such as Cobalt, Doyle, and Irwin.
 And the cutters on the C.S.
 Osborne are more accessible than some of the different brands, and it took nearly 295 pounds to cut through the drill bit.

 There’s a small amount of damage to both of the cutters.
 Even though Milwaukee uses a much more compact design than some other brands, it survived 274 pounds of pressure and cut through the drill bit without damage to the cutters.
 And the Klein Tools did by far the best yet, cutting through the drill bit at only 161 pounds.